WombatFromHell/OriginSteamOverlayLauncher/README.md

 # OSOL (O.rigin S.team O.verlay L.auncher)

-Why should I try OSOL
+Why should I use OSOL
 =====================
 If you've tried using the Steam Controller (or any other Steam Input supported device) from a couch with a third-party non-Steam game (like with games on Battle.net, Origin, or UPlay) then you know how annoying this combination can be.
-OSOL was created to make this process significantly more friendly while also providing additional functionality not typically available using other tools (CPU affinity, process priority, and pre/post launch command execution).
+OSOL was created to make this process significantly more user-friendly while also providing additional functionality not typically available using other tools (CPU affinity, process priority, and pre/post launch command execution).

 Aside from the most common mainstream launchers mentioned previously OSOL is also compatible with the vast majority of emulators and even some MMORPG/MMOFPS launchers.
 See the [OSOL project wiki](https://github.com/WombatFromHell/OriginSteamOverlayLauncher/wiki) for more details about this and other application specific notes.

+**OSOL currently supports the following launchers:** _Battle.net, UPlay, Origin, GOG Galaxy, Epic Games Launcher, Steam, and most Emulators/Master Launchers that call a game's executable file._

 How To Install/Uninstall